VincentGsell/GS.Bus/README.md

-# GS.Bus : *InterThread* communication Bus for FPC/Delphi
+# GS.Bus : *InterThread* communication Application Bus for FPC/Delphi

-  the unit GS.Bus owned a complete and easy to use bus system.
+  the unit GS.Bus owned a complete and easy to use application bus system.

 - main features :
+  - Allowed to communicate by message throught app, same thread or not, between unit, module, form, or whatever.
   - *Efficient* bus with Channels management (publish/subscribe on topics and Queues)
   - Preserve send sequence and distribute messages in a balanced manner (no contention)
   - Thread Safe, **inter thread** communication : You can communicate efficently between thread, with no compromise or pain.
   - "synchronise solution Free" : Get incoming messages events *always* in your thread context, *without* synchro call.
   - Nice sides features : such as in-memory KeyValue pseudo DB : nice to shared data within an app.
   - Basic statistics capabilities.
-  - Used *extensively* in many projects, and is is a GS.GRID pillars.
+  - Used *extensively* in many projects, and it is a GS.GRID pillars.

 - Dependancy :
   - [GS.Core](https://github.com/VincentGsell/GS.Core)